Criminal Cases Review Commission (New Zealand): Inquiry into eyewitness identification

 In 2024, the Commission announced it had launched an inquiry into the reliability of eyewitness identification evidence, and examine how flaws in the process have contributed to miscarriages of justice.
 Mike White points out that mistakes in eyewitness testimony played a part in high-profile miscarriages such as Teina Pora, Alan Hall, and David Dougherty and that controversies about eyewitness evidence featured in the appeals of Scott Watson and David Tamihere.

 Due to these concerns, the Commission said it would release a public consultation paper in mid-2024, leading to a final report by June 2025.
 Neither of these have occurred.
 The Commission now says it hoped to deliver a report by June 2026.
 A spokesperson said the Commission had decided to 'refine the scope' of the inquiry, which now would only look at 'possible improvements' to the Evidence Act relating to formal procedures for obtaining visual identification evidence by the police.

-Original personnel
+Personnel

 In order to maintain its independence, no judges were appointed to the Commission.
 Colin Carruthers KC was appointed as the first Chief Commissioner, and Parekawhia McLean was the Chief Executive.
 Paula Rose, a former Police national manager of road policing, was the deputy chief commissioner.
 The other commissioners were Nigel Hampton CNZM OBE KC, Dr Virginia Hope MNZM, Professor Tracey McIntosh MNZM, Kingi Snelgar, and Associate Professor Tamasailau Suaalii-Sauni.

 Tim McKinnell was the CCRC’s investigation and review manager until June 2023.
 He is also a former police officer who became an independent investigator, and played a key role in overturning the murder convictions of Teina Pora and Alan Hall and Gail Maney.